arungudelli/angularjswiki/content/angular/how-to-use-font-awesome-icons-in-Angular-applications/index.md

 [value]="rotation"
 (input)="rotation=$event.target.value"/>
 ```
 I have created a range input with minimum value as `-15` and maximum value as `0`.
-And binded it to rotation value of horse icon.
+And bound it to rotation value of horse icon.

 The horse icon will jump from -15 to 0 angle whenever we change the range.

-To mirror or flip the icons we can use `flip-h` (horizontal) or `flip-v` (vertical) or we can use both `flip-h flip-v` to flip both horiztontally and vertically.
+To mirror or flip the icons we can use `flip-h` (horizontal) or `flip-v` (vertical) or we can use both `flip-h flip-v` to flip both horizontally and vertically.

 ```
 <fa-icon [icon]="['fas', 'snowboarding']"></fa-icon>